-When I’m tired I CRAVE sugar, so I know it’s a tough one, but did you know that your self control relies heavily on glucose – if your blood sugar is low you’re brain doesn’t have the resources to maintain control!
+When I’m tired I CRAVE sugar, so I know it’s a tough one, but did you know that your self-control relies heavily on glucose – if your blood sugar is low your brain doesn’t have the resources to maintain control!

 Over the past several years, evidence has mounted that B vitamins—B12 and folate in particular—may ward off depression and other mental problems.
 A Finnish study is only the latest to link B vitamins to maintenance of good mood. – Psychology Today

-If you feel down all the time or grouchy all the time – don’t ignore it!
-You might have an underlying health issue that is causing problems and need some help.
-This is just the tip of the iceberg for staying healthy (for instance gluten makes me terribly grumpy and gives me migraines) – can you think of other things people should look into?
-What’s your number one health recommendation for moms?
+If you feel down or grumpy all the time – don’t ignore it!
+You might have an underlying health issue that is causing problems and you need (and deserve!) to get some help.
+This is just the tip of the iceberg for staying healthy (for instance gluten makes me terribly grumpy and gives me migraines).

 For help on practical ways to parent when you’re tired and grumpy see: